Terry Crews Claps Back At Internet Troll Who Calls Him A ‘Fa***t’ For Speaking Up About Sexual Assault

 “I understand [that] ‘they [were] scared to come out,’ but d**n everyone was scared even the fa***t Terry Crews?” he wrote.

-This got the 49-year-old Brooklyn Nine-Nine star to react at the logic and mentality that seemed to have caused the Internet troll to come up with such opinion.
+This got the 49-year-old Brooklyn Nine-Nine star to react to the logic and mentality that seemed to have caused the internet troll to come up with such an opinion.

 In his response, Crews corrected the hater’s use of words, noting that the term he used is “reprehensible.”
-After that, he went on to lecture him about using the same logic that predators utilize to silence their prey before ultimately calling out the Black community for failing to challenge such mentality.
+After that, he went on to lecture him about using the same logic that predators utilize to silence their prey before ultimately calling out the black community for failing to challenge such mentality.

 “Molesters use this same logic on their female or child victims, calling them ‘b****es’ or ‘h**s’ who asked [for] it.
 This mindset has gone unchallenged by the Black community for [too] long.”